borkshop/js/packages/jspit/stream.md

   - nudge needs to take whole tile into account, nudge if any part of the given point is out
   - animations like boop and particles
   - save/load ; initial state
-  - eject nudge, leave that up to controlling code

 - DLA
   - cell visited counts